Danmarks Nationalbank’s gold

 Statutory gold requirement – and ongoing derogation

 When the Danmarks Nationalbank Act was drafted in the early 1930s, it was still expected that Denmark would return to the gold standard.
-That is why the Danmarks Nationalbank Act states that Danmarks Nationalbank must possess a gold fund as collateral for banknotes issued, and it must cover at least 25 per cent of the total active note circulation.
+That is why the Danmarks Nationalbank Act states that Danmarks Nationalbank must possess a gold fund as collateral for banknotes issued, and it must cover at least 25 per cent of the total active note circulation, and that gold stored abroad cannot be included in the gold fund for an amount greater than 5 per cent of the total active note circulation.

-Under section 13 of the Act, the Board of Directors may, after having obtained the permission of the Royal Bank Commissioner (the Minister for Industry, Business and Financial Affairs), grant permission to deviate from the requirement for gold coverage of banknotes in circulation.
+Under section 13 of the Act, the Board of Directors may, after having obtained the permission of the Royal Bank Commissioner (the Minister for Industry, Business and Financial Affairs), grant permission to deviate from the requirement for gold coverage of banknotes in circulation of 25 per cent and the location requirement.
 This derogation was first granted in September 1939, and its renewal remains a regular item on the agenda of the quarterly meetings of Danmarks Nationalbank’s Board of Directors.
+As the banknote circulation has decreased over the years and the value of gold has been increasing, the gold reserve is sufficient to cover at least 25 per cent of the banknote circulation.
+Therefore, it is currently only the location requirements of the law that the Board of representatives dispenses with.

 Most of the gold is securely stored in the UK